Jain monasticism

 An idol of Devardhi Ksamashramana, one of the most revered Śvetāmbara acharyas, at Vallabhi Tirth.

 Jain monasticism refers to the order of monks and nuns in the Jain community and can be divided into two major denominations: the Digambara and the Śvētāmbara.
-The monastic practices of the two major sects vary greatly, but the major principles of both are identical.
+The monastic practices of the two major denominations vary greatly, but the major principles of both are identical.
 Five mahāvratas (Great Vows), from Mahavira's teachings, are followed by all Jain ascetics of both the sects.
 Historians believe that a united Jain sangha (community) existed before 367 BCE, about 160 years after the moksha (liberation) of Mahavira.
 The community then gradually divided into the major denominations.
 However, no evidence indicate when the schism between the Digambaras and the Śvetāmbaras happened.

 Terminology

 A carving of Svetambara Jain monk, and inscription from 1188 CE at Girnar.

 Digambaras use the word ' for male monastics and aryika for female monastics.
 Svetambara monks are also called nirgrantha (without bonds). Śvētāmbaras also use the word ' for male monastics but use the term sadhvis for female monastics.